bozonx/social-media-posting-microservice/docs/api.md

 | 5 | `cover` | `image` |
 | 6 | (none) | `post` |

-**Note:** With `type: auto`, only one media field should be provided.
-Multiple conflicting fields return a validation error.
+**Note:** With `type: auto`, if multiple media fields are provided, the one with the highest priority is selected.
+For Telegram, `cover` (priority 5) is considered low priority and cannot be combined with other media types (it will be ignored if higher priority media is present).
+Other providers may allow combining `cover` with other media (e.g. video + cover).

 ### Body Format Handling